Shows & Workshops

 A letter of agreement and invoice will be sent to you shortly after the booking is settled.
 We'll also send you an info sheet telling you all the details of our visit.
 We'll call a day or two before the presentation to confirm everything.
 Payment is due on the day of the performance.

-You can browse through our photos here (opens in a new window).
+You can browse through our photos here and download photos to promote our visit. (link opens in a new window).

 Fabulous puppets.
 Performers were perfect!
 Music was hauntingly beautiful…Don’t change a thing.
 It was perfect!
 The experience had an impact on my class.